-Hog futures are traded on the Chicago Mercantile Exchange.
-(See Table 2.2).
+Hog futures are traded by the CME Group.
 The broker will request some initial margin.
 The order will be relayed by telephone to your broker's trading desk on the floor of the exchange (or to the trading desk of another broker).
 It will be sent by messenger to a commission broker who will execute the trade according to your instructions.
 Confirmation of the trade eventually reaches you.
 If there are adverse movements in the futures price your broker may contact you to request additional margin.